JustinRaoECCC/nhs-infrastructure-map/README.md

 June 16th, 2025 full system test

-Add Infrastructure
-- Saving a new location doesn't automatically open the rest of the menu, you need to deselect and then reselect from the dropdown
-    - This error is not present for the Asset Type dropdown

 Overall system
 - Randomly doesn't let me type, and the only fix is to rerun the app or wait some time